 He is a regular speaker on credit reporting litigation for the National Consumer Law Center, the National Association of Consumer Advocates, state bar organizations and private groups.
 In 2018, Mr. Sola was a featured speaker at a credit reporting conference in Lagos, Nigeria.

 Ronald L. Burdge is the founder of Burdge Law Office Co LPA, 8250 Washington Village Dr., Dayton, OH 45459, e-mail Ron@BurdgeLaw.com.
-With 40+ years of trial and appellate Consumer Law experience, he now handles primarily defective recreational vehicle cases and practices in numerous federal courts in several states and is admitted to the state bars of Ohio and Kentucky, actively practicing in Ohio, Kentucky, Indiana and elsewhere.
+With 40+ years of trial and appellate Consumer Law experience, he now handles primarily defective recreational vehicle cases and practices in numerous federal courts across the country and is admitted to the state bars of Ohio and Kentucky.
 Websites: BurdgeLaw.com, RvLemonLaw.com, and others.
 Mr. Burdge actively co-counsels in several states and is one of the few Consumer Law Trial Attorneys who has Class Action trial experience.
-A member of several national and international Consumer Law professional organizations, he has several dozen published articles and book chapters and has lectured nationally on Consumer Law topics, Attorney Fee issues, the Business of Law, and Trial Practice and Strategy topics related to Consumer Laws, Lemon Laws, and Udap Laws.
+A member of several national and international Consumer Law professional organizations, he has several dozen published articles and book chapters and has lectured nationally on Consumer Law topics, Attorney Fee issues, the Business of Law, and Trial Practice and Strategy topics related to Consumer Laws.
 Since 2005 he remains the only Consumer Law attorney in Ohio to be repeatedly named to Ohio Super Lawyer status whose practice is entirely devoted to representation of consumers.
-In 2004, he was named Trial Lawyer of the Year by the National Association of Consumer Advocates and later was elected to the NACA Board of Directors.
-Since 1999 he has conducted the annual United States Consumer Law Attorney Fee Survey and since 2015 he has conducted the annual United States Consumer Bankruptcy Law Attorney Fee Survey, both of which have continuously resulted in published reports on the law office economics of United States attorneys who represent consumers.
+In 2004, he was named Trial Lawyer of the Year by the National Association of Consumer Advocates and later elected to the NACA Board of Directors.
+Since 1999 he has conducted the United States Consumer Law Attorney Fee Survey and since 2015 the United States Consumer Bankruptcy Law Attorney Fee Survey, semiannually publishing Reports the law office economics of United States attorneys who represent consumers.
+His survey work has been used nationally in disputed attorney fee hearings awarding over $30,000,000 to consumer advocates.
 For over two decades Mr. Burdge has testified as an expert witness on Consumer Law and Attorney Fee issues in numerous state and federal courts.